 A student may need or desire to repeat a course for a better grade.
 Students are encouraged to discuss the matter with their academic advisor.
 When a course is repeated at Daemen, only the higher grade is used in computing the grade point average, although both grades appear on the transcript.
 In instances where the student transfers a repeat of a Daemen course, the Daemen grade is deleted from the student's GPA, although the grade continues to appear on the transcript.
 Repeating a course may affect New York State Tuition Assistance Program (TAP) eligibility.
-Please note that TAP will not pay for courses for which a passing grade was received unless the student is registered for at least 12 credit hours of TAP eligible course work in ADDITION to the repeated course.
-Students should consult with the Offices of Financial Aid and Registrar for further information.
+Please note that TAP will not pay for courses for which a passing grade was received unless the student is registered for at least twelve (12) credit hours of TAP eligible course work in ADDITION to the repeated course.
+Please refer to the Financial Considerations section (below) for further information relative to course repeats and TAP eligibility.
 Consult separate departmental sections of this catalog for additional restrictions on course repeats.